janhelberg/janhelberg.github.io/_posts/2023-09-05-Helpful-websites.md

 <a href="https://track.toggl.com/" target="_blank">Toggl.com</a> - Time tracking

+<a href="https://www.virtualbreak.org/" target="_blank">VirtualBreak</a> - virtualbreak helps you provide beautiful countdown screens for various breaks in virtual trainings and workshops.

 ## Blogs
 <a href="https://angryweasel.com/blog/" target="_blank">angryweasel</a> - Weekly blog with interesting info on a wide variety of topics